atillavarga/atillavarga.github.io/_projects/2_project.md

 <br>

 ### Results
-The best ALD precursor candidate was the NHC-Cu-NeoSi precursor with the following volatility and thermal stability charactersistics.
+The best ALD precursor candidate was the NHC-Cu-NeoSi precursor with the following volatility and thermal stability characteristics.

 NHC-Cu_NeoSi <span data-bs-toggle="tooltip" data-bs-placement="top" title="Thermogravimetric Analysis - a measurement of a material's mass change as a function of temperature">`TGA`</span> with an onset of vaporization at 100 °C and 1 Torr temperature at 143 °C.
 {% include figure.html path="assets/img/neosi_cu_tga.png" title="neosi tga" class="img-fluid rounded z-depth-1" %}